 If your child requires a booster seat by law, parents must provide the seat.

-Parents may come to the Camp Director with questions or concerns throughout the summer regarding camps.
-Camp Directors administer medication, check up on accident and incident reports, supervise and train camp counselors, maintain state licensing regulations, collect payments, ensures paperwork is complete, supervise camp groups, coordinate activities and field trips, communicate with counselors and campers throughout the day, organize lunches, hold staff meetings, ensure all campers are checked in and out according to FFH camp procedures and State regulations.
+Parents may come to the Camp Coordinator with questions or concerns throughout the summer regarding camps.
+Camp Coordinators administer medication, check up on accident and incident reports, supervise and train camp counselors, maintain state licensing regulations, collect payments, ensures paperwork is complete, supervise camp groups, coordinate activities and field trips, communicate with counselors and campers throughout the day, organize lunches, hold staff meetings, ensure all campers are checked in and out according to FFH camp procedures and State regulations.

 In the event of a urine or feces accident, parents will be contacted and asked to bring a change of clothes, if the camper does not have a set in their bag.
 You may want to provide an extra set of clothes for the younger children.
 We understand the occasional accident due to the young age of some of our campers.
 However, our policy is after 2 accidents, the camper will not be allowed back into camp for a month.